Find out more about our Power & Infrastructure Finance offering.

 Molten salt technology allows solar energy to be stored for dispatch during the evenings and early mornings, when demand among households is usually greater and the sun does not shine.
 Advances in solar field control systems and improvements through scale have made this an increasingly viable alternative to coal-powered plants.

 “In the Redstone CSP Tower case, the thermal storage lasts for 12 hours, making it a truly dispatchable facility,” says Geldenhuys.

 Investec’s involvement follows that of other successful CSP projects in South Africa.
 One is the 50MW ACWA Power Solafrica Bokpoort CSP, commissioned in March 2016 and also located in the Northern Cape, where it provides power for over 100,000 homes.
-Investec recently led a R5bn refinancing for the project - the largest infrastructure refinancing in South Africa.
+In 2020 Investec led a R5bn refinancing for the project - the largest infrastructure refinancing in South Africa.

 Another is the 100MW Kathu Solar Park, currently South Africa’s largest CSP plant providing electricity for 179,000 households.
 Investec partnered with the developers and provided both equity and debt financing to the project.

 “As renewable energy moves down the cost curve, so the possibilities for delivering cheap, reliable power solutions open up able to serve larger bases of users.
 New projects in South Africa clearly demonstrate this process.
 The Redstone CSP is an excellent example of how, as renewable energy builds scale, so the benefits of lower costs and improved technology become clearer for all stakeholders,” concludes Geldenhuys.

 “As the ongoing cycles of load-shedding show, there is a clear need for dispatchable, clean and cost-efficient power, which Redstone will help to address, while paving the way for future projects of this type,” he concludes.